Mattawan, Ontario

 Mattawan is a municipality in the Canadian province of Ontario.
-Located in the Nipissing District, the municipality had a population of 161 in the Canada 2016 Census.
+Located in the Nipissing District, the municipality had a population of 153 in the 2021 Canadian census.

 The municipality has no named communities within its boundaries; all addresses within the municipality are rural routes assigned to the neighbouring town of Mattawa.

 Its main access road is Highway 533, with Highway 656 as a short branch leading to the Otto Holden Generating Station on the Ottawa River.

 In 2007, Mattawan, along with the town of Mattawa and the townships of Papineau-Cameron, Bonfield and Calvin cooperated to create a newly branded Mattawa Voyageur Country tourist region in order to promote the area.

+History

+European settlement began in the 1850s, when loggers came to clear the land, followed by farmers.
+The township was incorporated in the early 1880s.

+In 1948, construction began on the Otto Holden Generating Station, leading to a temporary influx of immigrants.

+In 1975, the Mount Antoine ski hill opened, which closed in 2000 and reopened again in 2015.